11 best Halkidiki beaches in Kassandra & Sithonia, Greece 2024

 Come on!
 Really!?
 I would NOT go swimming in half of those Halkidiki beaches.
 This is what we are showing to the tourist as the best?
 These places?

-Don’t get me wrong they are lovely, in May or Late September, with almost no tourists, but during the summer with the hoards of low budget Bulgarian, Romanian, Skopje friends and their children driving for the weekend from their homes, there is no place to put down your towel in most of these sites.
+Don’t get me wrong they are lovely, in May or Late September, with almost no tourists, but during the summer with the hoards of low-budget Bulgarian, Romanian, and Skopje friends and their children driving for the weekend from their homes, there is no place to put down your towel in most of these sites.
 The crystal clear waters have a suntan oil spill on top of them.

 Here is my list of best beaches in Halkidiki with reviews (some of them secluded)